 Scaling and Optimization for MySQL

-Come to this intensive two-day workshop for MySQL application developers and database administrators seeking to build scalable, high performance systems.
+This topic area is often delivered as an intensive two-day workshop for MySQL application developers and database administrators seeking to build scalable, high performance systems.

 - Do you need to optimize use of MySQL in your architecture for Web 2.0 deployments and applications?